ellipinnock/2014-02-03-TGAC/lessons/thw-python/data-structures/tutorial.md

 ## Tuples

-Tuples are another of python's basic compound data types that are almost like lists.
+Tuples are another of Python's basic compound data types that are almost like lists.
 The difference is that a tuple is immutable; once you set the data in it, the tuple cannot be changed.
 You define a tuple as follows.